data-exchange/dxfile/doc/source/xraytomo.rst

 Condenser
 ~~~~~~~~~

-Class describing the compound refractive lenses being used, if there is more than one append _##
+Class describing the condenser being used, if there is more than one append _##

 +--------------------+-------------------------+-------------------------------+
 |      Member        |           Type          |         Example               |